Click on button above to view SD Watches/Warnings/Special Wx Statements.

 Current Agricultural Weather Conditions in South Dakota

-Across South Dakota...temperatures are near 39 east.
-Current sky condition is partly cloudy east.In the east, relative humidity is near 27%, and the dew point is near 8 degrees.
+Across South Dakota...temperatures are near 60 east.
+Current sky condition is cloudy east.In the east, relative humidity is near 43%, and the dew point is near 38 degrees.
+The livestock heat stress category is unavailable west, unavailable central, and no stress east.
 Winds are unavailable west.
 Winds are unavailable central.
-Winds are from the south at 10 mph east, where conditions are favorable for spraying.
-Based on current available observations, the highest temperature is 39 degrees at YANKTON.
-The lowest temperature is 32 degrees at BROOKINGS.
+Winds are from the southeast at 3 mph east, where conditions are favorable for spraying.
+Based on current available observations, the highest temperature is 60 degrees at WINNER.
+The lowest temperature is 56 degrees at CHAMBERLAIN.

 All NWS Radars (In near-real time), Current Livestock Heat Stress Index (LSI), Current Wind Chill Map